gnudatalanguage/gdl/paper/paper.md

 # Statement of Need

-`GDL project` is an international effort to create a clone of Interactive Data Language (`IDL`) or Precision Visuals - Workstation Analysis and Visualization Environment (`PV-WAVE`), preserving the capability to run without any technical, legal or financial constraints the vast body of scientific legacy codes.
+The GDL project is an international effort to create a clone of Interactive Data Language (`IDL`) or Precision Visuals - Workstation Analysis and Visualization Environment (`PV-WAVE`), preserving the capability to run without any technical, legal or financial constraints the vast body of scientific legacy codes.

 `GDL` has been developed for over four decades with public funding throughout academic institutions around the world.
-  The development has been started by **Marc Schellens** almost 20 years ago (commit history preserved on `GitHub` dates back to 2004) and has since been continuously carried out by an evolving team of volunteer contributors -- both freelance and affiliated with academic institutions (@Coulais_et_al_2010, @Coulais_et_al_2012, @Coulais_et_al_2014, @Coulais_et_al_2019, @Duvert_et_al_2020).
+  The initial development was done by **Marc Schellens** almost 20 years ago (commit history preserved on `GitHub` dates back to 2004) and since then has been continuously carried out by an evolving team of volunteer contributors -- both freelance and affiliated with academic institutions (@Coulais_et_al_2010, @Coulais_et_al_2012, @Coulais_et_al_2014, @Coulais_et_al_2019, @Duvert_et_al_2020).
   As a result, we have recently announced GDL 1.0.

-`GDL` aims to closely mimic the behaviour of the `IDL` compiler and libraries distributed by Harris Geospatial Solutions, so that the existing `IDL` scripts to be compatible with `GDL` without any modifications.
-The development has been done by relying on `IDL` and `PV-WAVE` documentation which have been publicly available on the `IDL` and `PV-WAVE` proprietors' websites, `IDL` documentation which had been publicly available on NASA websites (currently archived by the Internet Archive at
+In terms of compatibility, `GDL` aims at a full compatibility with modern `IDL` language specification, including partial support of the `IDL` 8 specification and above.
+In addition, `GDL` is partially compatible with `PV-WAVE`, another data analysis framework forked from `IDL` and sharing parts of `IDL` syntax and library interface. `GDL` aims to closely mimic the behaviour of the `IDL` compiler and libraries distributed by Harris Geospatial Solutions, so that the existing `IDL` scripts to be compatible with `GDL` without any modifications.
+The development has been done by relying on `IDL` and `PV-WAVE` documentation which has been publicly available on the `IDL` and `PV-WAVE` proprietors' websites, `IDL` documentation which had been publicly available on NASA websites (currently available at the Internet Archive, see
   <https://web.archive.org/web/20090423093625/http://idlastro.gsfc.nasa.gov/idl_html_help/>), and several published books which
   describes `IDL` syntax and library routines (@Fanning_2003, @Bowman_2005, @Gumley_2010, @Galloy_2015).

-In terms of compatibility, `GDL` 1.0 aims at full compatibility with modern `IDL` language specification, including partial support of `IDL` 8 specification and above.
-In addition, `GDL` is also partially compatible with `PV-WAVE`, another data analysis framework forked from `IDL` and sharing parts of `IDL` syntax and library interface.

 For developer convenience, `GDL` comes with its own integrated development environment (IDE), `GDL Workbench`, based on Eclipse
   Rich Client Platform (RCP), to aid users to simply edit `IDL` scripts and run them with `GDL`.
-In addition, There is an ongoing effort to maintain a `GDL` Jupyter kernel `gdl_kernel` providing `GDL` data analysis and plotting functionalities via familiar interactive notebook interface.
+In addition, there is an ongoing effort to maintain a `GDL` Jupyter kernel `gdl_kernel` providing `GDL` data analysis and plotting functionalities via familiar interactive notebook interface.